 5. This step is optional but I would recommend that you take the time to do it.

 Use a spray to kill bed bugs which may have escaped the steam cleaner or vacuum.
 Some of these can be toxic so be careful what you purchase.
 Something like Bed Bug Patrol work well.

-Alternatively you could use something like crawling insect dust which can permeate the waxy skin of the bed bug thus dehydrating and killing it, or bed bug traps also work well when attached to bed posts or furniture close to the bed.
+Alternatively you could use something like Crawling Insect Control Dust which can permeate the waxy skin of the bed bug thus dehydrating and killing it, or bed bug traps also work well when attached to bed posts or furniture close to the bed.
 These work on the premise that bed bugs are attracted to the carbon dioxide we breath out so as they climb to reach their nightly meal they become trapped.